 Parent notification is completed through the Student Eligibility Letter to Parents which is sent out by the Director of Grants and Federal Programs .
 This occurs within 30 days of the start of the school year or 14 days during the school year after identification of an EL student.
 Parent notification letters are sent out by the Director of Grants and Federal Programs.
 A copy of the letter will be kept in the students folder at the district office.
-The notification letter will include the reasons the child was identified, the child's level of English proficiency, how such level was assessed and the status of the child's academic achievement.
+The notification letter will include the reasons the child was identified, the child's level of English proficiency, how such level was assessed, the status of the child's academic achievement, graduation rate of district EL students, and expected rate of exit of Els to a classroom not tailored for EL supports.

 It will also include the methods of instruction used in the EL program and other available programs, how the program will help their child learn English and meet age appropriate standards, specific exit requirements of the program, how the program meets the objectives of the child's IELP (if applicable), and the right of parents to immediately remove their child from the program and other options parents have to opt-out of the program or choose another program or method of instruction if available.
 Communication is sent home to families in English and/or their home language which is identified in the HLS.
 Sample of the English and Spanish version of the Student Eligibility Letter to Parents, is in the appendix.

-ranslation Process
+Translation Process